KDE/kapidox/README.md

 bash bootstrap-devenv.sh
 ```

 After the script is done, you should have a hidden folder called `.kapidox_venv/`, inside of which is a `bin/` folder containing the files we will be using.

-If the shell you are using is bash or zsh, you can run `./activate` to activate the Python virtual venv.
-If you are using csh or fish, you may use `./activate.csh` or `./activate.fish`, respectively.
+If the shell you are using is bash or zsh, you can run `source .kapidox_venv/bin/activate` to activate the Python virtual venv.
+If you are using csh or fish, you may use `source .kapidox_venv/bin/activate.csh` or `source .kapidox_venv/bin/activate.fish`, respectively.

 After activating the Python venv, your terminal prompt should change to that of a venv.
 Switch to the folder we created earlier and run kapidox-generate by pointing to the folder containing the target project repository (in this case, Kirigami):